-Data Transfer: The number of data bytes transferred between a START and a STOP condition is not limited and is determined by the controller device.
+Data Transfer: The number of data bytes transferred between a START and a STOP condition is not limited and is determined by the master device.
 The receiver acknowledges the data transfer.

 Acknowledge: Each receiving device (when addressed) is required to generate an acknowledge bit.
 A device that acknowledges must pull the SDA line down during the acknowledge clock pulse so the SDA line is stable and low during the high period of the acknowledge clock pulse.
 Setup and hold times must be taken into account.
-On a controller receive, the controller signals data transfer termination by generating a not-acknowledge bit transmitted by the target.
+On a master receive, the master signals data transfer termination by generating a not-acknowledge bit transmitted by the slave.